theCoderCat/v/readme.md

 - Benchmark results to compare 2 solutions for merging problem

 ## How to use compiled program:
+- Please download compiled program from here: https://github.com/theCoderCat/v/releases/tag/1.0
-- Please run program from terminal/cmd/shell... according to your platform
+- Run program from terminal/cmd/shell... according to your platform
   - `v_linux` on Linux
   - `v_macos` on MacOS
   - `v.exe` on Windows